AnoopRahulChaudhary/currency-service/docker-deployment/README.md

 How to start the service -
 - Required software - git, docker
-- Run following command after making sure that you have installed git and docker in the system.
+- Make sure that you have installed git and docker in the system and then run the following commands.
-1. clone the project - `git clone https://github.com/AnoopRahulChaudhary/currency-service.git`
+1. Command to clone the project - `git clone https://github.com/AnoopRahulChaudhary/currency-service.git`
-2. Go inside the `currency-service` project by running command `cd currency-service/`.
+2. Command to Go inside the `currency-service/docker-deployment` directory - `cd currency-service/docker-deployment`
-3. Run the command `docker compose up`
+3. Command to start installation of the service - `docker compose up`

 Check if all services up, for following health urls, we should get `UP` service status -
 - currency-exchange : http://localhost:8000/actuator/health